 (4) for initial certification granted between July 1 and December 31 of an odd-numbered year, the expiration date is March 31 of the second even-numbered year.

 Subd.
 3. Reciprocity.
-The board may certify an individual who possesses a current National Registry of Emergency Medical Technicians registration from another jurisdiction if the individual submits a board-approved application form.
+The board may certify an individual who possesses a current National Registry of Emergency Medical Technicians registration from another jurisdiction.
 The board certification classification shall be the same as the National Registry's classification.
 Certification shall be for the duration of the applicant's registration period in another jurisdiction, not to exceed two years.